 A typical meeting includes briefings on the latest threat from terrorism, VIP visits, new operational guidance and training opportunities, followed by debriefs of significant incidents for shared understanding.
 The most significant learning points are raised nationally using the Joint Organisational Learning system.
-The debrief for the Wareham Forest Fire is being undertaken currently and is expected to provide national learning outcomes.
-Due to the size of the debrief and current restrictions it is being conducted in small, related groups to ensure all stakeholders are able to provide feedback.
+The debrief for the Wareham Forest fire is being undertaken currently and is expected to provide national learning outcomes.
+Due to the size of the debrief and current restrictions, it is being conducted in small, related groups to ensure all stakeholders are able to provide feedback.

-Station Manager Stevens attends the Blue Light Group.
-Station Manager Clement and Group Manager Moncrieff attend Training and Exercising Group to identify multi-agency training opportunities.
-The Service maintains the positive work carried out with the Local Resilience Forum regarding the coronavirus pandemic and the recent Black Lives Matter protests.
-These have been long-term meetings and have resulted in multiple Level 2 and Level 3 commanders working with police, ambulance, Local Authority, NHS and volunteer agencies.
+Station Manager Clement attends the Blue Light Group.
+Station Manager Clement and Group Manager Moncrieff attend Training and Exercising Groups to identify multi-agency training opportunities.
+The Service maintains positive work with the Local Resilience Forum regarding the coronavirus pandemic and the recent Black Lives Matter protests.
+These have been long-term meetings and resulted in multiple Level 2 and Level 3 commanders working with police, ambulance, Local Authority, NHS and volunteer agencies.